GoogleChromeLabs/puppy-content/content/en-US/api/getScreens.md

 Returns a {{jsxref('Promise')}} that resolves with a sequence of ScreenInfo objects.

 Each ScreenInfo object has the following properties:

+NOTE: This has changed to being `ScreenAdvanced` derived from `Screen` - this needs to change!

 <dl>
   <dt>`availWidth`